 This report provides an extensive review and analysis of a wide range of evaluation studies in the field of comprehensive sexuality education (CSE).
 By examining CSE programs at different stages of development and in diverse settings, the report provides important guidance to future evaluations of CSE programs on methodologies, data collection instruments, and age-specific approaches, particularly as these relate to gender and empowerment outcomes (2015).

 This peer-reviewed article assesses whether curriculum-based sexuality and education programs that directly address gender and power result in better outcomes than those that do not.
-A review of 22 evaluated programs (10 of which addressed gender or power) found that those that did include these as a core component were five times as likely to be effective in terms of core sexual and reproductive health outcomes, including lower rates of sexually transmitted infections and unintended pregnancies (2015).
+A review of 22 evaluated programs (10 of which addressed gender or power) found that those that did include these as a core component were five times as likely to be effective in terms of core reproductive health outcomes, including lower rates of sexually transmitted infections and unintended pregnancies (2015).

 It's All One Curriculum is a resource kit for developing sexuality and HIV education curricula with an emphasis on gender equality and human rights.
 The first volume, Guidelines, includes content units, fact sheets, "points for reflection," and a module on advocacy.
 The second volume, Activities, includes sample activities, a chapter on effective teaching methods, and an additional resources section.

-Compiled by FHI 360 on behalf of the Interagency Youth Working Group, this list contains high-quality curricula and supplemental materials designed to improve youth sexual and reproductive health.
+Compiled by FHI 360 on behalf of the Interagency Youth Working Group, this list contains high-quality curricula and supplemental materials designed to improve youth reproductive health.
 Examples of adult- and peer-led (or youth-led) curricula are included to provide youth-serving organizations with user-friendly educational resources which can be used in a variety of program settings.
 Published by internationally recognized global health or academic organizations as well as country-based programs, all materials are available online or by mail free of charge or at minimal cost.
 Materials are culturally adaptable and appropriate for low-resource settings, and are specific, structured, targeted, and medically accurate (2013).